Compensation and benefits: Benefits

 There are a wide variety of benefits offered to employees such as Paid Time-Off (PTO), various types of insurance (such as life, medical, dental, and disability), participation in a retirement plan (such as pension or 401(k)), or access to a company car, among others.
 Some benefits are mandatory which are regulated by the government while others are voluntarily offered to fulfill the need of a specific employee population.
 Benefit plans are typically not provided in cash but form the basis of an employees' pay package along with base salary and bonus.
+In some areas, preference for employers who offer benefits varies between gender, with women preferring additional benefits.

 In the United States, "qualified" employee benefit plans must be offered to all employees, while "non-qualified" benefit plans may be offered to a select group such as executives or other highly-paid employees.
 When implementing a benefit plan, HR Departments must ensure compliance with federal and state regulations.
 Many states and countries dictate different minimum benefits such as minimum paid time-off, employer's pension contribution, sick pay, among others.

 In the United Kingdom, salary sacrifice arrangements are used to provide non-cash benefits.
 An agreement is put in place to reduce an employee's entitlement to cash pay in return for the non-cash benefit.
 The arrangement must not reduce the employee's cash earnings below the National Minimum Wage (NMW) threshold.